The Winter Home Of The Monarch Butterfly

 WHAT YOU CAN DO

-• Plant milkweed from central Mexico to central Canada on which monarchs can lay eggs.
+• Plant native milkweed from central Mexico through the U.S. Midwest to southern Canada—the only plant monarchs lay eggs on.

 FOR MORE INFORMATION